benspratling4/SwiftIntegralRational/README.md

 - The main generic type `struct IntegralRational`, which uses any `SignedNumeric` for its numerator & denominator.
 All the functionality in the package is defined relative to this type.

 - A convenience type, `Rat`, which is an `IntegralRational` with `Int`s as its numerator & denominator.
-It really is just a type alias, but is far more convenient tp type than `IntegralRational<Int>`.
+It really is just a type alias, but is far more convenient to type than `IntegralRational<Int>`.

 ## Creating an instance